 Professor R. Po-chia Hsia positions this new documentary history within a fairly well-received corpus of scholarly literature on Matteo Ricci: Jonathan Spence’s The Memory Palace of Matteo Ricci, Mary Laven’s Mission to China: Matteo Ricci and the Jesuit Encounter with the East, Liam Brockey’s Journey to the East: The Jesuit Mission to China, and the author’s own A Jesuit in the Forbidden City.
-The distinctive feature of this new book is not only that it is a short historical sketch with sources in translation, but that it also seeks to place the people and events in the multiple historical contexts of the Catholic Counter-Reformation, Portuguese Asia, and late Ming dynasty China.
+The distinctive feature of this new book is not only that it is a short historical sketch with sources in translation but that it also seeks to place the people and events in the multiple historical contexts of the Catholic Counter-Reformation, Portuguese Asia, and late Ming dynasty China.
 To that end, Hsia divides his study into four distinct parts: Portuguese Asia, Catholic Renewal, Ming China, and the person of Matteo Ricci.
 Hsia claims that much of the available English-language material on Ricci is “flawed and one-sided”, noting that in order to fully grasp the subject, one must be able to navigate the Italian, Portuguese, and Chinese sources.
 In particular, most of the major biographies of Ricci seem to be written from the perspective of the West, often by historians of early modern Europe.
 Spence’s book is an exception to this, although it is not, strictly speaking, a biography of Ricci, but rather a study of the memory techniques that Ricci used to be able to store vast quantities of information in his memory.
-In contrast, Hsia delves into both the Western and the Chinese sources to present a balanced picture of Ricci in particular and the early modern environment in which he worked in general.
+In contrast, Hsia delves into both Western and Chinese sources to present a balanced picture of Ricci in particular and the early modern environment in which he worked in general.

 Roughly the first third of this book is devoted to a brief history of Ricci, Ming China, Portuguese Asia, and the Jesuit order.
 Hsia does a good job of portraying Ricci’s work in China against the backdrop of late Ming society.
 For example, rather than treating Ricci’s Jesuit brand of Christianity in a vacuum, he outlines the general religious revival in the late Ming period and treats Catholicism as one stand of intellectual thought, alongside Daoism, Confucianism (both that of Zhu Xi and Wang Yangming), and Buddhism.
 This is important because this era of religious revival saw the Chinese literati quite receptive to intellectual debate.
 It is also important because it mattered quite a bit how the Jesuits portrayed themselves to the Chinese.
 At first, Ricci was careful to portray the Jesuit priests as something akin to Buddhist monks, although later he came to realize that Confucian scholar-gentlemen were much more esteemed in intellectual circles.
 Therefore, Ricci advocated dressing and acting like Confucian scholars so as to gain a hearing with Chinese officialdom.